joneff/baka/README.md

 # baka

 [baka] is a dead stupid inliner / importer for sass and scss files.
-Meaning after you run it, you'll end up with a single flattened sass or scss file with little to no* external depenedencies.
+Meaning after you run it, you'll end up with a single flattened sass or scss file with little external depenedencies.

-\* baka uses [sass-import-resolver] internally, which in terms is based on [Sass `@import` documentation], which stipulates that explicitly declared imports of css files will not be processed.
-And external URLs, obviously.

 ## Installation